hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 ## Introduction

-Use the RPC Pub/Sub methods over [WebSockets](../Reference/Using-JSON-RPC-API.md#endpoint-address-and-port) to wait for events instead of polling for them.
-For example, if a Dapp submits a transaction to the network, you can use the RPC Pub/Sub interface to wait for the transaction confirmation followed by a specified number of new blocks before confirming the transaction to the user.
+Use the RPC Pub/Sub API to wait for events instead of polling for them.
+For example, a Dapp can subscribe to logs to be notified when a specific event has occurred.

 The RPC Pub/Sub methods are:

-* `eth_subscribe` - call to create a subscription for specific events.
+* `eth_subscribe` - create a subscription for specific events.
-* `eth_unsubscribe` - call to cancel a subscription.
+* `eth_unsubscribe` - cancel a subscription.
-* `eth_subscription` - invoked to publish event notifications to your client.

-!!!info
-    Notifications are published by `eth_subscription`; you do not need to call `eth_subscription`.

 !!!important
     Unlike other [JSON RPC-API methods](../Reference/JSON-RPC-API-Methods.md),
-    the RPC Pub/Sub methods cannot be called over HTTP as well as WebSockets.
+    the RPC Pub/Sub methods cannot be called over HTTP.

+### Using RPC Pub/Sub

+The RPC Pub/Sub API requires a persistent connection.
+Connect to the RPC Pub/Sub API using a tool such as [WebSockets](../Reference/Using-JSON-RPC-API.md#endpoint-address-and-port).

+Use `eth_subscribe` to create subscriptions.
+Once subscribed, notifications are published by the API using `eth_subscription`.

+!!!note
+    Notifications are published by `eth_subscription`; you do not need to call `eth_subscription`.

+Subscriptions are coupled to a connection.
+If the connection is closed, all subscriptions created over this connection are removed.

 ### Subscription ID